-As a financial advisor, LinkedIn (along with your website and other social media channels) is your new first impression.
-If a potential client is seriously considering you to become their financial planner, they will often look beyond your website to places like LinkedIn.
-However, it is no longer enough to just have a LinkedIn profile, you need to have one that’s optimized.
+As a financial advisor, LinkedIn is your first impression in the world of business and social media.
+If a potential client is considering you to become their financial planner, they will often look beyond your website to places like LinkedIn.
+However, it is no longer enough to just have a LinkedIn profile, you need to have one that stands out from the competition.

-Here are 5 steps to creating a great LinkedIn profile:
+5 Steps to Creating a Strong LinkedIn profile:

 1. Choose a Professional Photo